 - large groups may have to be divided.

 Before you request a visit check our current charges and cancellation policies in our Terms and Conditions.

 Request a visit

 Once you have decided what you would like to do complete our visit request form.

-Please do not make travel arrangements until you have received a visit confirmation letter.
-We are not able make provisional bookings or to respond to queries by phone or fax.
+Please do not make travel arrangements until you have received a Visit Confirmation letter.
+We are not able to make provisional bookings or respond to queries by phone or fax.

-Requests for changes should be emailed to email@example.com but we cannot guarantee that we will be able to amend a confirmed booking.
-We aim to respond to all email enquiries within two working days.
+Requests for changes should be emailed to firstname.lastname@example.org but we cannot guarantee that we will be able to amend a confirmed booking.

 From our Collections